JasonBoothman/Entry-Quick-Edit/README.md

 ## Compatibility
 This add-on should work just fine in ExpressionEngine 3 and 4, but I'm  listing it as ExpressionEngine 5 just because I haven't tested it in 3 or 4.
 The only thing that might be a little offer with 3 or 4 would be some styling tweaks, but it shouldn't cause any issues.

+## Haven't I seen someone else create this add-on?
+Yes, and no. I am the original developer of this add-on, but it was posted under my former employer, Reusser Design.
+I've been told that version will no longer be updated, so I've modified it (removed and added some features) and am rolling it out on a personal level.

+The originally posted version can still be found at https://github.com/reusserdesign/RD-Control-Panel-Tweaks